 The multiple story facility will connect to existing utilities around the facility.
-We anticipate the standard utility connections: domestic water, laboratory and sanitary sewer, site electrical grid, and natural gas.
+We anticipate the standard utility connections; domestic water, laboratory and sanitary sewer, site electrical grid, and natural gas.
 The detailed connections and locations will be finalized in the detailed design process.
-At this time the use of steam is not determined but the decision will be made at the final design.

-The initial work at the site will execute demolition of existing parking lots which will generate recyclable materials.
+The initial work at the site will execute extensive demolition of existing parking lots which will generate recyclable materials.
 Excavated materials from the building foundation will generate available backfill materials to prepare for the relocated parking areas, berms and other surface structures.
 Topsoil from the site and existing excess topsoil will be stored, pulverized, and used to provide the final cover on the site grounds.

-The stormwater from the site will be managed and controlled.
-Clean stormwater from the building roofs will be guided into progressive management units such as grass swales, rain gardens, and bio-swales to encourage the maximum absorption into the ground.
+The storm water from the site will be managed and controlled.
+Clean storm water from the building roofs will be guided into progressive management units such as grass swales, rain gardens, and bio-swales to encourage the maximum absorption into the ground.
+The project is expected to reduce the existing non-permeable surfaces which consist of the 223 parking lot.
 Existing parking areas will supplement the necessary relocated parking areas where the building and quadrangle will be constructed.
-The stormwater from the parking areas that is not absorbed would be guided to new or existing stormwater management units.
-Other measures such as porous asphalt may be included in the design to reduce the peak discharges from the site and allow for maximum detention and filtering of stormwater.
+The storm water from the parking areas and roofs that is not absorbed would be guided to new or existing storm water management units.
+Other measures may be included in the design to reduce the peak discharges from the site and allow for maximum detention and filtering of storm water.